google/swiftshader/README.md

 #include <cstdio>

 int main() {
-  // Create a marl scheduler using the 4 hardware threads.
+  // Create a marl scheduler using all the logical processors available to the process.
-  // Bind this scheduler to the main thread so we can call marl::schedule() marl::Scheduler scheduler;
+  // Bind this scheduler to the main thread so we can call marl::schedule() marl::Scheduler scheduler(marl::Scheduler::Config::allCores());
   scheduler.bind();
-  scheduler.setWorkerThreadCount(4);
   defer(scheduler.unbind());  // Automatically unbind before returning.

   constexpr int numTasks = 10;